HMS Ferret (1982 shore establishment)

-HMS Ferret is a training unit of the Royal Naval Reserve based at the Joint Intelligence Training Group (JITG), Chicksands in Bedfordshire.
+HMS Ferret is a training unit of the Royal Naval Reserve based at MOD Chicksands in Bedfordshire.

 History

 HMS Ferret was initially established at Templer Barracks, Ashford, Kent, an Intelligence Corps training establishment, as a regional headquarters of the Royal Naval Reserve.
-It was commissioned on 9 October 1982.

 Templer Barracks closed in 1997, the land being required for construction of railway works for the highspeed Eurostar connection through the newly completed Channel Tunnel.
-Training delivery and the Headquarters Int Corps moved to Chicksands between 1995 and 1997, with HMS Ferret relocating at the same time.
+Ferret moved to Chicksands when Headquarters Intelligence Corps moved to Chicksands in 1997.

 HMS Ferret is the headquarters of the Intelligence branch of the RNR.